Kimberly Farrah Singh: Personal life

-Kimberly Farrah Singh hails from the country side of Trinidad, in the town of Tabaquite.
-In 2012 after doing an internship at the Attorney General's office she is studied Paralegal Studies an aspires to become an Attorney at Law.
-Farrah- Singh states that she is a strong believer of fairness and equality.
+Kimberly Farrah Singh grew up in the countryside of Trinidad, in the town of Tabaquite.
+In 2012, after doing an internship at the Attorney General's office, she studied Paralegal Studies an aspired to become an Attorney at Law.
+Farrah Singh states that she is a strong believer in fairness and equality.
 She said her vocation would enable her to be an advocate for justice to the unheard and silenced individuals in society.
-Kimberly enjoys cooking meals such as, but not limited to curry: chicken, duck and goat, roti and pelau, just to name a few.
-From the age of three (3) she has been singing, it's something she truly loves doing.
-Kimberly is the leader of her church's choir.
-She said it brings joy to her heart and it has the power and ability to change the mood of the listening audience.
-From a very early age, Kimberly has been involved in many charity prior her victory as Miss Trinidad and Tobago 2015.

-Kimberly Farrah Singh, is passionate about helping children who are at a disadvantage in any way, is firm believer that they hold the keys to the future.
-Farrah-Singh states that her goal is to help these children tap into their beautiful purpose through empowerment sessions; letting them know that they can do anything they put their hearts and minds to, by targeting their self-esteem so that their self-image would act as a catalyst to ensure these dreams of theirs are fulfilled.
-It is her desire to make a difference in as many lives as she can and to see each child live in purpose, equality, and pure happiness starting with the children of Trinidad and Tobago.
+Kimberly enjoys cooking meals such as curry (chicken, duck and goat), roti and pelau.
+Since the age of 3, she has practiced and enjoyed singing due to the joy it brings her and its capacity to change the mood of the listening audience.
+She is the leader of her church's choir.
+From a very early age, Kimberly was involved in lots of charity prior to her victory as Miss Trinidad and Tobago 2015.
+Farrah Singh is passionate about helping disadvantaged children, and is a firm believer that they hold the keys to the future.
+Farrah Singh states that her goal is to help these children tap into their "beautiful purpose" through empowerment sessions which aim to boost their self-esteem and self-image, and thus encourage them to pursue their dreams and aspirations.
+She has stated that it is her desire to make a difference in as many lives as she can and to see each child live in purpose, equality, and pure happiness, starting with the children of Trinidad and Tobago.

 Miss Trinidad and Tobago 2015

-On Saturday July 25, Kimberly Farrah Singh was crowned Miss Trinidad and Tobago 2015.
+On July 25, 2015, Kimberly Farrah Singh was crowned Miss Trinidad and Tobago 2015.